Beyonce Gets Own Version Of ‘Where’s Waldo’ With 40-Page ‘Finding Beyonce’

 — El Camino (@keyawnce) March 2, 2017

 With this new Beyonce-themed product, the BeyHive can somehow forget the heartbreak of Beyonce’s canceled Coachella performance.
 It can be recalled that the expecting mother of twins had to ditch this year’s event due to her pregnancy.
-Beyonce, which was originally chosen to headline Coachella on April 15 and 22, will be replaced by Lady Gaga.
+Beyonce, who was originally chosen to headline Coachella on April 15 and 22, will be replaced by Lady Gaga.

 Meanwhile, after gaining over 2.9 million likes on Instagram for her alleged Snapchat photo with Blue Ivy, Beyonce shared yet another record-breaking post, this time, with over 6 million views.
-The “Love On Top” songstress posted a video slideshow flaunting her bulging baby bump in a fitting turquoise dress and a set of dazzling pieces of jewelry.
-Her husband Jay-Z was also in the montage, making it more adorable.
+The “Love on Top” songstress posted a video slideshow flaunting her bulging baby bump in a fitting turquoise dress and a set of dazzling pieces of jewelry.
+Her husband, Jay-Z, was also in the montage, making it more adorable.
 Queen Bey picked the song “Slide” by Calvin Harris as her background music.

-So far, Beyonce has not confirmed whether or not she’s expecting a baby boy and girl, though, many are already rooting for it.
-The singer’s due date also remains unconfirmed, though, some theorized that it is most likely to fall around July.
+So far, Beyonce has not confirmed whether she’s expecting a baby boy and girl, though, many are already rooting for it.
+The singer’s due date also remains unconfirmed, although some theorized that it is most likely to fall around July.

 [Featured Image by Mike Ehrmann/Getty Images]